Atlantic Hall: Senior Secondary School

 Students spend three years in the Senior Secondary School.
 The school combines the Nigerian Curriculum with the International General Certificate of Secondary Education (IGCSE) conducted by Cambridge International Examinations (CIE).
 Evaluation and certification are based on continuous assessment (Form Order System) and an end-of-course examination conducted by the West African Examinations Council (WAEC), leading to the award of the West African Senior School Certificate (WASSC).
-In the senior secondary school, students pick among the Science, Art and Business class, depending on which career path they are interested in.
+In the senior secondary school, students pick among the Science, Art and Business classes, depending on which career path they are interested in.

 IGCSE

 The International General Certificate of Secondary Education (IGCSE) programme was introduced into Atlantic Hall in September 2001 as a substitute for the Cambridge GCE 'O' Level.
 The IGCSE is conducted in June and November each year by Cambridge International Examinations (CIE) through the British Council.
-All Atlantic Hall SS2 students sit for the examination in November starting from year 2012.
+All Atlantic Hall SS2 students sit for the examination in November starting from 2012.

 The Sciences

 Science education

-The school has a well equipped science laboratories for Physics, Chemistry, Biology and Computer Science.
+The school has well-equipped science laboratories for Physics, Chemistry, Biology and Computer Science.